Volentie/Volentie/README.md

 ## Hello!
-I am a self-taught engineer and Computer Scientist.
-I've always been fascinated by systems and logical thinking.
-My interest in developing my rational thinking skills grew as I encountered tools that enabled me to recognize patterns.
-I wrote my first line of code when I was around 14 or 15 years old, and I haven't stopped coding since.
-It just naturally resonated with the way my mind works.
+I'm a self-taught engineer and computer scientist with a passion for systems, logic, and problem-solving.
+My curiosity for how things work led me to programming at around 14 or 15, and I’ve been coding ever since.
+It just made sense and fit the way I think.

-Over the years, I've created hundreds of projects using a wide range of technologies and patterns that I've learned along the way.
+Over the years, I’ve worked on hundreds of projects, exploring different technologies, architectures, and patterns.
+I love breaking things down, finding connections, and building solutions that make sense.

 ## 🛠 Open Source Contributions